phetsims/natural-selection/doc/model.md

 is not affected by environmental factors, and bunnies reproduce according to the following model:

 * Bunnies reproduce at 12:00.
+* Each bunny mates once per generation.
+If the number of bunnies is odd, then 1 bunny will not mate.
 * Any bunny can mate with any other bunny.
 Age, sex, and pedigree relationship are irrelevant.
 * For convenience, we refer to the two parents as _**father**_ and _**mother**_.
 In the _Pedigree_ graph, the father is on the left, the mother is on the right.
 In genotype abbreviations (e.g. 'Ff'),